mercadona/rele/docs/guides/basics.rst

 .. code:: python

     # subs.py

     from rele import sub

     @sub(topic='photo-uploaded')
     def photo_uploaded(data, **kwargs):
         print(f"Customer {data['customer_id']} has uploaded an image to our service, and we stored it at {data['location'}.")

-Once the sub is created, we can start our worker by running ``python manage.py runrele``.

 Additionally, if you added message attributes to your Message, you can access them via the `kwargs` argument: